Mikaela/mikaela.github.io/blog/_posts/2017-04-30-post-trans.md

 being asexual or also being sex-repulsed which to me means that I feel repulsed seeing erections or bodily fluids.

-* * * * *
+---

-*Should I content warning about Esperanto?*
+_Should I content warning about Esperanto?_

 After the surgery I have heard that people often have crisis on what to do after transition.
 I solved that by becoming insane :D

 I read about Esperanto, which is the most spoken artificial language in the world and then I just had to learn it.
-I did Duolingo and associated Memrise course for three months ... *kaj mi parolas Esperanton!*
+I did Duolingo and associated Memrise course for three months ... _kaj mi parolas Esperanton!_

 Thanks to online-friend I also happened to read about Buddhism and it made a lot more sense than Christianity that was forced on me ever did.
-It's more on experiencing things than believing blindly and even Buddha said *don't believe me, experience it by yourself* and I started trying to use their methods (you may have heard *Mindfulness*) or maybe it would be more accurate to say that I started practicing it.
+It's more on experiencing things than believing blindly and even Buddha said _don't believe me, experience it by yourself_ and I started trying to use their methods (you may have heard _Mindfulness_) or maybe it would be more accurate to say that I started practicing it.

 If individuality is an illusion, how could I be worse than everyone else?
-If past and future aren't here *now* and I am finally "given" the permission to let go of them, why should I be stuck in the past?
+If past and future aren't here _now_ and I am finally "given" the permission to let go of them, why should I be stuck in the past?
 And the future won't be like I think so why be stuck in imaginary future on my worseness?

-The books I read are *How To Be An Adult in Relationships* by *David Richo* (thanks to [attachment styles - a primer at the dirty normal](https://www.thedirtynormal.com/post/2010/06/21/attachment-styles-a-primer/) which recommends a different book with similar name, so happy accident happened), *The Way Things Are* by *Lama Ole Nydahl* and *Living Dharma* by *Lama Yeshe Losaf*.
-I am also reading more books about the subject, those were about Diamond Way Buddhism and now I am reading about Zen (*Everyday Zen* by *Charlotte Joko Beck* (this seems to be for Zen what *Living Dharma* is for Diamond Way.)
+The books I read are _How To Be An Adult in Relationships_ by _David Richo_ (thanks to [attachment styles - a primer at the dirty normal](https://www.thedirtynormal.com/post/2010/06/21/attachment-styles-a-primer/) which recommends a different book with similar name, so happy accident happened), _The Way Things Are_ by _Lama Ole Nydahl_ and _Living Dharma_ by _Lama Yeshe Losaf_.
+I am also reading more books about the subject, those were about Diamond Way Buddhism and now I am reading about Zen (_Everyday Zen_ by _Charlotte Joko Beck_ (this seems to be for Zen what _Living Dharma_ is for Diamond Way.)

-*No one is perfect, including you, everyone makes mistake.*
+_No one is perfect, including you, everyone makes mistake._

-*Everyone is as capable to hurting you as making you good.*
+_Everyone is as capable to hurting you as making you good._

-So I have learned Esperanto and according to my mother *mi diras Esperanto duono de tempo* and came to religion, can I be more crazy?
+So I have learned Esperanto and according to my mother _mi diras Esperanto duono de tempo_ and came to religion, can I be more crazy?

 Esperanto gave me self-esteem with my capability of learning languages so I started learning

-* Swedish, which I regret not learning at junior high school, but I had dysphoria, bullying, suicidality, depression and everything and I think I hear it in Helsinki daily and it's also official language in Finland.
+- Swedish, which I regret not learning at junior high school, but I had dysphoria, bullying, suicidality, depression and everything and I think I hear it in Helsinki daily and it's also official language in Finland.
-* Spanish as *mi amas Esperanton*, it looks so much like Esperanto so I feel I almost understand everything written in it and it's the second most spoken language in the world, so I have to learn it.
+- Spanish as _mi amas Esperanton_, it looks so much like Esperanto so I feel I almost understand everything written in it and it's the second most spoken language in the world, so I have to learn it.
-* Lojban thanks to the friend mentioned earlier.
+- Lojban thanks to the friend mentioned earlier.

 Do mi nun parolas la finnan, la anglan, Esperanton kaj mi lernas hispanan, la svennan kaj la lojbanon.
 Entirely sane.

-* * * * *
+---

 And life otherwise, I haven't gotten to continue studying yet, which I think was mentioned as a goal in the other posts, but I just wasn't able